mtrevisan/Boxon/README.md

 <br/>

 Each annotated class is processed by `Template.class`, that is later retrieved by `Parser.java` depending on the starting header.
-For that reason each starting header defined into `MessageHeader` annotation MUST BE unique.
+For that reason each starting header defined into `TemplateHeader` annotation MUST BE unique.
 This class can also accept a context.

 All the SpEL expressions are evaluated by `Evaluator.java`.